 struck by passing vehicles.
 Note the PR camera port behind the roundel.

 Making a huge effort, the Schwerdt team worked in sweltering heat to move five aircraft out by truck on a rough track to the Transcontinental Railway line at Watson siding, where they were railed to Adelaide.
 They selected A68-1 as their own, and to beat the military deadline to vacate Emu by the end of October, decided to make it fit for a ferry flight.
-Tony Schwerdt flew it out on 31 October 1967 to Coober Pedy with gear fixed down, and after talks with DCA was given approval to fly Coober Pedy-Adelaide.
+Tony Schwerdt flew it out on 31 October 1967 to Coober Pedy with gear fixed down without DCA approval.
+Once clear of the Maralinga restricted area there was time for talks with DCA, which granted a ferry permit for Tony to continue his flight Coober Pedy-Adelaide.

 operation of former military combat aircraft, on the basis that during their service lives they could have be been subjected to

 unreported manoeuvres beyond their design limits.